sarahciston/codingcare/posts/guide.md

 The process of exploring these questions has been intuitive, iterative, and collaborative.
 The heart of this book are [seven/ten] principles that emerged through our process of gathering as Code Collective.
 They are simple tactics that anyone can adapt and employ in their own practices.
 They emerged out of desire and instinct, and we have reshaped them as our group evolved over five years together.
 All recommendations in the book are intended to be descriptive, not prescriptive.
 I invite you to embrace and adapt what works for you and leave the rest.

 Throughout the guide I'll share what I've learned while building Code Collective--about coding, connecting, and building collectives.
 The guide honors and draws from the many mentors and teachers who inspired it, gathering many resources found along the way.
 Of course the guide includes many reflections and contributions from members of our community--including coding examples and exercises, favorite projects and personal accounts--because our work is never done in isolation.
 I'll discuss connections I've found between coding and other crafts like zine publishing and fiber arts.
 I'll also discuss connections to open-source, open-access, and activist movements [...].
 We'll include a melange of materials and methods.

+[...]

+These principles began as intuition and expanded, distilled, developed along the way as we noted parallels with other organizations, thinkers, makers, and more.

+>>"Any meeting or gathering is a place to practice the future together in the most tangible ways" (adrienne maree brown 2021, 117)

+#### coding rituals: what are the practices of our communities?
+Code is language, code is a tool; code can be read and learned and used to express.
+This guidebook wants to expand on and enrich the rituals of programming to include the joy and community and care necessary to make different kinds of code (and different kinds of worlds).

 ## what this guidebook isn't // why is this guidebook